 This sweet treat is so easy to make, you might make a batch every week!

-- Soften your butter.
+- Soften Butter.
 This step is the most commonly messed up step and I can no stress enough that your butter must be soft, but not melted.
 Here are a few ways to soften butter fast.
 This is also the number one reason you won’t achieve the desired cookie dough texture.
-After you melt it, it is hard to get back.
+After you melt it, it is hard to get back even if you chill the dough.

 - Cream together brown sugar, butter and white sugar.
 I do this by hand, there really isn’t enough actual batter to require a stand mixer or electric mixer and if the butter is soft enough, it should be easy.